-- The "demographic peace thesis": Population trends are pushing the developing world toward greater peace, prosperity, and democracy. - ☐ The political argument: Fading youth bulges and rising median ages will foster social stability. - Declining dependency ratios and growing working-age populations create a "demographic dividend"-and open up a window of opportunity for growth.
+- The "demographic peace thesis": Population trends are pushing the developing world toward greater peace, prosperity, and democracy. - The political argument: Fading youth bulges and rising median ages will foster social stability. - The economic argument: Declining dependency ratios and growing working-age populations create a "demographic dividend"-and open up a window of opportunity for growth.